onevcat/UniWebView-Docs/docs/README.md

 heroText: " "
 tagline: UniWebView is a modern web view component for mobile Unity3D games.
 Integrating web content to your games was never easier.
 features:
-- title: Simplicity First
+- title: FUNCTIONALITY
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: Supporting full set of general web tasks.
+Including browsing pages, playing videos, interacting and more.
-- title: Vue-Powered
+- title: MODERN & FAST
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: Built on modern Unity and web technology.
+Smaller memory footprint and better performance.
-- title: Performant
+- title: BRILLIANT API
-  details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: Well designed APIs and documentation for developers.
+Easy for both using and extending.
 footer: Copyright © 2016-present OneV's Den (@onevcat)
 ---